berops/claudie/docs/input-manifest/input-manifest.md

 - `autoscalerConf` [Autoscaler Configuration](#autoscaler-configuration)

   Autoscaler configuration for this nodepool.
+Mutually exclusive with `count`.

 ## Provider Spec